aarch23/Project-1---Active-/README.md

 _______________________________________________________________________________________________________________________________________________________________________
 **Application of the Model: **

+Research:
-Research: The first step of this process was to ensure that we utilized the relevant API's to provide us with our pricing information for the different cryptocurrencies.
+The first step of this process was to ensure that we utilized the relevant API's to provide us with our pricing information for the different cryptocurrencies.
 We used 3 API's throughout the research process:
   1. CoinMarketCap API: To access the coins for Coinset A (Veteran Coins)
   2. DefiLlama API: To access the coins for Coinset B (DeFi Sector Coins)
   3. Yahoo Finance API: To access the historical data for both Coinsets as well as the data for the SPCBDM Index.

+Data Cleaning: Sorting out the Datasets to fit our filtering criteria and excluding all coins that do not fit the predefined parameters.

+Coinset A (Veteran Coins) Parameters:
+1. Market Cap > $15 Billion
+2. Time in the market > 4 years --> 01.01.2018

+Coinset B (DeFi Coins) Parameters:
+1. Total Value Locked > $7 Billion
+2. Market Cap > $4.5 Billion

+For Coinset B: Further Calculations of Market Cap /Total Value Locked and Fully Dilluted Value / Total Value Locked to understand which coins were undervalued.

+Analysis:

+We conducted analysis for Coinset A (Veteran Coins), Coinset B (DeFi Coins) & Coinset C (Combo of A + B) while comparing them to the SPCBDM Index

+- Daily Returns
+- Cumulative Returns
+- Sharpe Ratio
+- Standard Deviation
+- Correlation
+- BackTesting
+- MonteCarlo Simulation